Cubic Foot

 The Imperial System Reality

 If you grew up using metric measurements, this might feel clunky.
-One cubic foot equals about 28.Because of that, 3 liters.
-So you’re essentially asking: what does 28.3 liters of water weigh?
+One cubic foot equals about 28.Day to day, 3 liters.
+So you’re essentially asking: what does 28.Plus, 3 liters of water weigh?
 And the answer is roughly 28.3 kilograms — since a liter of water weighs approximately one kilogram.
 The imperial system just makes it messier with those decimal points.

 Why Does the Weight of Water Even Matter?